bottlerocket-os/bottlerocket/sources/api/migration/README.md

 Bottlerocket variants allow the creation of Bottlerocket images with varying system components.
 Do we want to support moving between variants?
 If so, and we want to maintain user settings through the transition, we need to understand how to define and order migrations between variants.

+### Migrations

+The migration system could deserialize the function outputs into the incoming model types to confirm that the structure is valid; we should prototype this idea because it would add safety.